nestjs/docs.nestjs.com/content/application-context.md

 > info **Hint** In non-strict mode, the root module is selected by default.
 To select any other module, you need to navigate the modules graph manually, step by step.

+Keep in mind that a standalone application does not have any network listeners, so any Nest features related to HTTP (e.g., middleware, interceptors, pipes, guards, etc.) are not available in this context.

+For example, even if you register a global interceptor in your application and then retrieve a controller's instance using the `app.get()` method, the interceptor will not be executed.

 #### Retrieving providers from dynamic modules

 When dealing with [dynamic modules](./fundamentals/dynamic-modules.md), we should supply the same object that represents the registered dynamic module in the application to `app.select`.
 For example: